vandalton/BertaAndButterflies/DIARY.md

 # 2024-03-22 - Day #022

 Berta can catch a butterfly from now on!
-Although you cannot lose life yet, but you can score for the first time :)
+Although you cannot lose live yet, but you can score for the first time :)

 # 2024-03-23 - Day #023